rishyendra333/CMJ-1230/README.md

 # CMJ-1230

 Author: Rishyendra Medamanuri, Pranav Narala, Sripad Ganti

 [![Video Thumbnail](thumbnail.png)](https://www.youtube.com/watch?v=P_B3eLVbQvA)

+Click on the link above to be directed to the research presentation video.

 ## CMJ Problem 1230
 A Heronian triangle is a triangle with positive integer side lengths and positive integer area.
 Denoting the side lengths of a Heronian triangle by a, b, and c, the triangle is called primitive if gcd(a, b, c) = 1.
 We shall say that a primitive Heronian triangle has an equivalent rectangle if there exists a rectangle with integer length and width that shares the same perimeter and area as the triangle.
 Show that infinitely many primitive Heronian triangles have equivalent rectangles.